 A must have for any traveller the free Citymapper and Moovit app, lucky for me it had Melbourne as one of the cities.
 With a live countdown to trams, trains, buses, and the get me there function made it an ease.

 Grabbing my first Australian breakfast at Jackson Dodds, conveniently located right by West Preston tram stop.
 It’s a nice little cafe, very similar to ones back here in London.
 I already knew the Aussies are big on their sourdough avocado toast I just went for the Jacks breakfast $17 and adding a tea since I don’t drink coffee.
 Jackson Dodds café is quite small with very few tables.
 You may find yourself sitting with strangers on the long tables.
 My breakfast didn’t disappoint all of the favourite things all on one plate, grilled halloumi cheese, sliced avocados spinach, and two poached eggs.
 Everything tasted fantastic, fresh, great crunch on the sourdough toast.
 It’s such a healthy nutritious breakfast that I didn’t even have to eat lunch.

 The very first places I wanted to revisit was Fitzroy, the street art and vibe attracted me and I wanted to make a special visit to Adidas factory outlet.
+It reminded me of Old Street and Shoreditch back in London.
+A lot of independent cafes, vintage shops, off beat restaurants, and street art.
 One of the stops offs I made but never got to eat is the sugar filled famous Doughnut Time.
 Their Always a gay time is very popular, doughnuts cost $6.70 a pop.

 377 Brunswick Street, Melbourne, VIC 3065